TarikSeyceri/OllamaOptivus.ai/README.md

 3. **Audio Transcription**: Whisper transcribes the extracted audio to text.

-4. **Frame Extraction**: OpenCV Extracts frames from video to be analyzed one by one.
+4. **Frame Extraction**: OpenCV extracts frames from the video to be analyzed one by one.

 5. **Object Detection**: YOLOv8 detects objects in each frame of the video.

 6. **Text Detection**: EasyOCR detects any text in each frame.

-7. **AI Prompting**: Based on the extracted data, an AI model (Ollama) generates a detailed information, summarizing the video.
+7. **AI Prompting**: Based on the extracted data, an AI model (Ollama) generates detailed information, summarizing the video.

 ## Prerequisites